Upgrade Deep Security Agent

 Before you begin an agent upgrade:

-1. Check that you're upgrading from a supported version.
-You can upgrade to Deep Security 20 from:
+1. Check that you are upgrading from a supported version.
+You can upgrade to Deep Security 20 from the following versions:

 • Deep Security 11 LTS (GA version or LTS updates)